- Many users claimed that they couldn't load Microsoft Teams in their browser due to page script errors or other errors.

 If the issue persists, try to perform a System Restore.
 This will help you to fix your system without deleting any files.

-Microsoft Teams supports remote control for both internal and external users and guests during meetings.
-Here are the steps to follow:
+Microsoft Teams supports remote control for internal and external users and guests during meetings.
+You have to follow the above steps.

 Investing in a top-notch team collaboration platform is crucial in today’s remote work-focused environment.

 But if you can’t load Microsoft Teams in your browser due to page script errors or other errors, these are the easiest ways to quickly and safely fix them.